Caribbean island jobs in 2 months

 Also important is to be aware of the high season which starts in October, and this is valid for any jobs in the Caribbean.

-The best time of the year is to look for a job is a couple of months before, like August while the businesses are looking for staff for the high season.
-Although you may need to leave the island for some weeks until your contract starts.
+The best time of the year is to look for a job is a couple of months before the high season, like August/September, while the businesses are looking for staff.

 Get a home